davekilian/davekilian.github.com/_posts/2015-11-25-best-practices.markdown

 Later on, a design change comes in for the book parser, to rename the `Title` attribute to `Name`.
 Unfortunately, the title attribute for books and movies have been coupled together by the constant.
-The developer making this change will likely rename the title constnat, inadvertently breaking the unrelated movie parser.
+The developer making this change will likely rename the title constant, inadvertently breaking the unrelated movie parser.

-But whether or not they get bitten by this, either way they'll still have to do something awkward to decouple those constants.
+Whether they already knew about the coupling or finds out about it due to a compile-time or runtime break, the developer making this change still has to decouple the two scenarios somehow.
+With the current design, the changes look awkward.

-Something like this:
+They'll probably either look something like this:

 ```cpp
 #define BOOKS_NODE_NAME "Books"